|Medium||resin, paper mache|

 About the Artist

 From the early 1980’s, Guillermo Forchino experiments with various materials to create his works of art.
 This research began in the city of his birth Rosario Argentina at the Ecole des Beaux-Arts and then continued during three years of studies in art restoration and conservation at the Sorbonne University in Paris, France.
-During his studies he discovered and mastered many classic techniques and materials.

 After completing his studies in Paris, Guillermo returned to Argentina where he directed the Juan B. Castagnino atelier of art restoration for the Museum of Beaux-Arts in Rosario.
 It was during this period that Forchino began creating figures made from wrapped bands of cloth where the visible parts of the body (head and hands) were made from wax and paper maché colored with natural pigments.